stadium-software/repeater-datagrid/README.md

 1. Use the instructions from [this repo](https://github.com/stadium-software/samples-database) to setup the database and DataGrid for this sample

 ## Connector
-Set up your connector to your datasource as you normally would.
+Set up your connector to your datasource as you normally would or change the sample connectors to connect to your database.

-To run the example application, create
+To run the example application, create / amend
-1. A database connector to the "StadiumLoadTest" database you [created above](#database-setup)
+1. Database connector to the "StadiumLoadTest" database you [created above](#database-setup)
-2. A database connector to the "StadiumFilterData"
+2. Database connector to the "StadiumFilterData"

 ### StadiumLoadTest Queries
 The module requires two data sets: